 But if you're looking for house sitting London long term, don't worry.
 Firstly, although they're not as common as house sitting London short term gigs, long term house sits do happen in London, keep an eye on house sitting opportunities for the latest and greatest long term house sits.

 Secondly, with such an abundance of house sitting London jobs, in a pinch, what you can do is actually create your own house sitting London long term gig.
 By this I mean, you can put a number of house sitting London short term jobs together, and house sit back-to-back.
 House sit in Piccadilly for a weekend, move over to Oxford Street for 8 days, skip over to Balham for two weeks, head into Pall-mall for a long weekend and boom, you've just house sat in London for an entire month.
 Added advantage - you got to see more of London.
-(Which, put frankly, is so large that most Londoners don't get to see so much of it.)

-House sitting UK
+House Sitting in the UK

 Here are some short term house sitting opportunities that we found on THS in central London: look after two cats for a short weekend.
 The house is the best of both worlds - really central London and 5 minutes away from the train station, but simultaneously on a very quiet and peaceful street - rare for central London!